 - Hardcover ISBN:

 Mauro Paulino is currently a coordinator at Mind, Institute of Clinical and Forensic Psychology (Lisbon, Portugal).
 He is also a forensic psychologist consultant at the Instituto Nacional de Medicina Legal e Ciências Forenses, I.P.
-(Gabinete Médico-Legal e Forense Península Setúbal) and a Clinical Director of Pelo Sonho - Cooperativa de Solidariedade Social, supervising shelter and care center for victims of spousal violence.
-Mauro received his Master degree in Legal Medicine and Forensic Sciences at the University of Lisbon, School of Medicine completing his research in the field of spousal violence.
-He is an author and coordinator of several books and is a guest lecturer at various national and international universities and training session on spousal violence.
+(Gabinete Médico-Legal e Forense Península Setúbal).
+Mauro received his Master's degree in Legal Medicine and Forensic Sciences at the University of Lisbon, Faculty of Medicine completing his research in the field of spousal violence.
+He is a PhD student at the Faculty of Psychology and Education Sciences, University of Coimbra (Portugal).
+He is also a member of the Center for Research in Neuropsychology and Cognitive Behavioral Intervention (CINEICC) and the Psychological Assessment and Psychometrics Laboratory (PsyAssessmentLab).
+He is an author and coordinator of several books and is a guest lecturer at various national and international universities.

 Clinical and Forensic Psychologist, Instituto Nacional de Medicina Legal e Ciencias Forenses